Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-2/README.md

 ## Expressing Queries for Telemetry Applications

-In this part, we will cover how:
+In this part, we will learn how to express and test the:
-* One can use Sonata to run the `newly-opened-tcp-connection` application.
+* Query for the `newly-opened-tcp-connection` application.
-* One can use Sonata for detecting IoT devices in the network.
+* Query for detecting IoT devices in the network.

 ### Section 1: Detecting Newly Opened TCP Connections
 In part 1, we described how Sonata compiles different partitioning plans for this